-This work is motivated with important ideas from the ISO Open-edi specifications as represented in ISO/IEC 15944-1, Information technology - Business agreement semantic descriptive techniques - Part 1: Operational aspects of Open-edi for implementation.
-In ISO/IEC 15944-1 and in some of its earlier foundational expositions, such as ISO/IEC 14662, there were important concepts defined and interrelated such as business transaction, fundamental activities of a business transaction, commitment, Person, role, scenario and others.
+This work is motivated with important ideas from the ISO Open-edi specifications as represented in ISO/IEC 15944-1.
+In ISO/IEC 15944-1 and in some of its earlier foundational expositions, such as ISO/IEC 14662, there were important concepts defined and interrelated such as business transaction, fundamental activities of a business transaction, commitment, Person, role, scenario, and others.
 A need for relating all of these concepts in a formal framework for the Open-edi work is apparent.

-This is a question of entology: a formal specification of the concepts that exist in some domain of interest and the relationships that hold among them [8].
-In this case, the domains of interest are those that encompass Open-edi activities; that is: law, economics and accounting in an extended sense - not the internal accounting of one particular firm, but the accountabilities of each of the participants in an external business transaction.
+This is a question of ontology: a formal specification of the concepts that exist in some domain of interest and the relationships that hold them[17].
+In this case, the domains of interest are those that encompass Open-edi activities, that is, law, economics, and accounting in an extended sense, not the internal accounting of one particular firm, but the accountabilities of each of the participants in a market-based business transaction.

-Ontologies are generally classified as either upper-level ontologies - dealing with generalized phenomena like time, space and causality - or domain ontologies, dealing with phenomena in a specific field like military operations, manufacturing, medical aractice or business.
-The economic and accounting ontology being used in electronic business eXtended Markop Language (ebXML), in the UN/CEFACT modeling methodology, and E-Commerce Integration Meta-Framework (ECIMF) work is entitled the Resource-Event-Agent Ontology (REA) ).
+Ontologies are generally classified as either upper-level ontologies, dealing with generalized phenomena like time, space, and causality, or domain ontologies, dealing with phenomena in a specific field like military operations, manufacturing, medical practice, or business.
+The economic and accounting ontology being used in electronic business eXtended Markup Language (ebXML), in the UN/CEFACT modelling methodology, and E-Commerce Integration Meta-Framework (ECIMF) work is entitled the Resource-Event-Agent (REA) ontology).
 REA is used here as an ontological framework for specifying the concepts and relationships involved in business transactions and scenarios in the Open-edi sense of those terms.
 The resulting framework is titled the Open-edi business transaction ontology (OeBTO).

 The REA ontology is actually an elementary set of concepts derived from basic definitions in accounting and economics.
 These concepts are illustrated most simply with a UML class diagram.
 See Figure 1, which illustrates the simple Resource-Event-Agent structure that gives REA its name.
-A business transaction or exchange has two REA constellations joined together noting that the two parties to a simple market transfer expect to receive something of value in return when they trade.
+A business transaction or exchange has two REA constellations joined together, noting that the two parties to a simple market transfer expect to receive something of value in return when they trade.
 For example, a seller, who delivers a product to a buyer, expects a requiring cash payment in return.

-Figure 1 - Basic Economic Primitives of the Open-edi Ontology
+Figure 1 - Basic economic primitives of the Open-edi ontology